: MAKING LAWS IN PARLIAMENT

 Dies in 1881

-There has been lots written about Disraeli.
+There have been lots written about Disraeli.
+Find out more in these recommended works. (paid links)

 Disraeli: or, The Two Lives is written by former British Foreign Secretary Douglas Hurd: